apeterswu/RL4NMT/README.md

 # Reinforcement Learning for Neural Machine Translation (RL4NMT) based on Transformer

-If you use this code about cnn, please cite:
+If you use this code, please cite:
 ```
 @inproceedings{gehring2017convs2s,
   author    = {Lijun, Wu and Fei, Tian and Tao, Qin and Jianhuang, Lai and Tie-Yan, Liu},